Research output per year

 Material and visual cultures.

-Dr Sarah Gilligan is an Assistant Professor (Senior Lecturer) in Fashion Communication in the School of Design.
-Her research and publications centre on clothing and identities on and beyond the screen - particularly the distinct, yet symbiotic relationships between costuming, fashion and star-celebrity culture in film, TV drama and photography.
+Dr Sarah Gilligan is Assistant Professor in Fashion Communication in the School of Design.
+Her research and publications centre on clothing and identities on and beyond the screen - particularly the distinct, yet symbiotic relationships between costuming identities, fashion, and star-celebrity culture in contemporary visual culture.

 Award Date: 1 Jan 2010